Warner Bros.: Time Warner subsidiary

 Warner Communications merged in 1989 with white-shoe publishing company Time Inc. Time claimed a higher level of prestige, while Warner Bros. provided the profits.
-The Time Warner merger was almost derailed when Paramount Communications (formerly Gulf+Western, later sold to the first incarnation of Viacom), launched a $12.2 billion hostile takeover bid for Time Inc., forcing Time to acquire Warner with a $14.9 billion cash/stock offer.
+The Time-Warner merger was almost derailed when Paramount Communications (formerly Gulf+Western, later sold to the first incarnation of Viacom), launched a $12.2 billion hostile takeover bid for Time Inc., forcing Time to acquire Warner with a $14.9 billion cash/stock offer.
 Paramount responded with a lawsuit filed in Delaware court to break up the merger.
 Paramount lost and the merger proceeded.

-In 1992, Warner Bros.
+In 1993, Warner Bros.
 Family Entertainment was established to produce various family-oriented films, plus animated films.
-The Family Entertainment label was dormant in 2009.
-In 1994, Jon Peters, whose Peters Entertainment company had a non-exclusive deal at Sony Pictures, received another non-exclusive, financing deal at the studio, citing that then president Terry Samel and producer Jon Peters were friends.
+The Family Entertainment label was dormant in 2011.
+In 1994, Jon Peters, whose Peters Entertainment company had a non-exclusive deal at Sony Pictures, received another non-exclusive, financing deal at Warner Bros., citing that then president Terry Samel and producer Peters were friends.

 In 1995, Warner Bros. and television station owner Tribune Company of Chicago launched The WB Television Network, seeking a large share of the niche market of teenage viewers.
 The WB's early programming included an abundance of teenage fare, such as Buffy the Vampire Slayer, Smallville, Dawson's Creek and One Tree Hill.
 Two dramas produced by Spelling Television, 7th Heaven and Charmed, helped bring The WB into the spotlight.
 Charmed lasted eight seasons, becoming the longest-running drama with female leads.
 7th Heaven ran for eleven seasons and was the longest-running family drama and longest-running show for the network.
 In 2006, Warner Bros. and CBS Corporation decided to close The WB and CBS's UPN and jointly launch The CW Television Network.

-In 1996, Turner Pictures was folded into Warner Bros. via the Turner-Time Warner merger and brought Turner projects into development like City of Angels and You've Got Mail into the studio.
-Later that year, Warner Bros. partnered with PolyGram Filmed Entertainment to distribute various movies produced by Time Warner subsidiary Castle Rock Entertainment.
+In 1996, Turner Pictures was folded into Warner Bros. via the Turner-Time Warner Entertainment merger.
+This brought projects such as City of Angels and You've Got Mail into the studio.
+Later that year, Warner Bros. partnered with PolyGram Filmed Entertainment to distribute various movies produced by Castle Rock Entertainment, also brought into Warner Bros. by the Turner deal.
 Also that same year, Bruce Berman left Warner Bros. to begin Plan B Entertainment, then he subsequently headed Village Roadshow Pictures with a deal at the studio.

-In 1998, Time Warner sold Six Flags to Premier Parks.
-The takeover of Time Warner in 2000 by then-high-flying AOL did not prove a good match, and following the collapse in "dot-com" stocks, the AOL element was banished from the corporate name.
+In 1998, Time Warner Entertainment sold Six Flags to Premier Parks.
+The takeover of Time Warner Entertainment in 2001 by then-high-flying America Online (AOL) did not prove a good match, and following the collapse in "dot-com" stocks, the AOL element was banished from the corporate name.